affidaty-blockchain/trinci-smartcontracts/apps-rs/asset-arya/README.md

 ### `transfer`

 -   Performs the transfer of a specific asset by custom rules
--   Can be performed by the account owner or a delegate account from the owner
+-   Can be performed by the account owner or a delegate account from the asset creator

     ```json
     args: {